quixio/quix-docs/docs/connect/kafka-to-apache-nutch.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Nutch using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Nutch

-Apache Nutch is an open-source web crawling and indexing tool that is widely used in the field of search engine optimization and data mining.
-It allows users to search and extract valuable information from websites and store it in a central repository for analysis.
-With its flexible and scalable architecture, Apache Nutch can handle large volumes of data efficiently and provide fast and accurate search results.
-It is a powerful tool for web scraping, content aggregation, and building custom search engines.
+Apache Nutch is an open-source web-search software project that aims to provide a highly extensible and scalable web crawler framework.
+It allows users to easily index and search large data sets on the web, making it a valuable tool for organizations looking to gather and analyze vast amounts of online information.
+Apache Nutch leverages the power of Apache Hadoop to provide a robust and efficient solution for web crawling, enabling users to effectively manage and process web data for various applications.

 ## Integrations